 In 12 out of 16 wildlife birds selected for preliminary virologic testing for the presence of adenovirus, astrovirus, circovirus, hepadnavirus and coronavirus, ballistic and/or traumatic lesions of various origin were confirmed by pathoanatomical and x-ray examinations (Table 3).
 In the mute swan (Cygnus olor) (M 13-82) (Table 3), the gross findings of hepatomegaly with multiple dark foci in gold-brown liver aroused suspicion of iron storage disease (ISD).
 The histopathology examination confirmed ISD using special histologic staining for iron pigment, Prussian Blue staining.
 The ISD is one of pigmentary hepatopathies developing due to iron accumulation in hepatocytes.
 It is predominantly a disease of captive mynahs (Gracula sp.), several species of toucans (Ramphastide) and birds of paradise (Paradisaeidae).
 Infrequently, it can be seen in other bird species.
 The most susceptible are birds highly efficient at absorbing dietary iron and not down regulating iron absorption sufficiently when fed iron-rich diets.
 However, in wild birds it is presumed that iron is in a form that is not readily absorbed from the digestive tract (Schmidt et al., 2003).
 Our pathomorphological findings (gold-brown liver with dark spots and the histopathologic findings of iron pigment in hepatocytes and Kupffer's cells) confirmed ISD and not just the excessive liver iron in this swan.
 Dual infection with astrovirus and circovirus was confirmed in the mallard duck (Anas platyrhynchos) died from botulism (Clostridium botulinum toxin type C) (Tables 3 and 4).
 Bacteriologic investigations were positive for Clostridium sp. in the gizzard, the most common site of Clostridium botulinum because of the anaerobic environment in the gizzard cuticle.
 Type C botulism can also be caused by the ingestion of a preformed toxin.
 Outbreaks in waterfowl and other water birds are the result of the consumption of toxin-laden invertebrates (Dohms, 2003).
 Histopathology findings of the inclusion typical of circovirus infection were shown in one intestinal sample (Table 3).
 In another duck, however, the adenovirus-like inclusions were confirmed in the liver and intestine.
 Since one of the most prominent characteristics of circovirus infection is its immunosuppressive effect, it may be possible that simultaneous (adeno)virus infection was present.

 According to the authors’ awareness, the hepadnavirus determined in the Caspian gull (Laruscachinnans, Pallas 1811) (Table 4) represents the very first finding of this virus in gulls so far.
-Generalized amyloidosis was confirmed by the special Congo-red staining for amyloid (Table 3), and – according to Zschiesche and Jakob (1989) – it represents a common finding in Laridae.
+Generalized amyloidosis was confirmed by the special Congo-red staining for amyloid (Table 3), and, according to Zschiesche and Jakob (1989), it represents a common finding in Laridae.
 Avian amlyoidosis can affect a wide variety of birds and is found following a number of diseases, especially chronic infections and inflammation.
 So, the simultaneous findings of hepadnavirus infection and amyloidosis in the Caspian gull (Tables 3 and 4) may arouse suspicion that generalized amyloidosis was the consequence of chronic hepadnavirus infection.
 Avian amyloidosis is normally a well-recognized pathologic disorder in birds, especially in the waterfowl (Landman et al., 1998).

 In the domestic pigeon (Columba livia domestica), circovirus presenting with gross lesions of sepsis and mycotic inflammation (E. coli, Shigella sp. and Aspergillus sp., and molds, respectively) (Table 3) were determined as well (Table 4).
 Atypical intracytoplasmic inclusions were found in the liver sample, but no typical circovirus inclusions were seen in immunocompetent organs.
 Schmidt et al. (2003) compared this type of inclusions with atypical adenovirus inclusions.
 In pigeons infected with circovirus, Abadie et al. (2001) also found lesions that could have been related to bacteria, but with no histologic evidence of concomitant viral infection (e.g., adenoviral and/or herpesviral infections).